 Why you should show the prompt

 There are several compelling reasons why you should show the prompt.
-First, it’s important to point out that, so far, the ATT opt-in rates have been higher than anticipated (see regularly updated data in our dashboard).
+First, it’s important to point out that, so far, the ATT opt-in rates have been higher than anticipated (see the latest ATT report), and a year after its enforcement, 80% of apps have implemented the ATT prompt.

 Beyond the obvious reason that user level data and user level attribution enable marketers to drive the highest returns across a wide variety of activities (for more on this read our mobile attribution guide), higher IDFA rates have other benefits, namely: